-This offer is consistent with WEM Rule 2.16A.12.16C.6A and would be an Economic Price Offer and would not result in and is not an Irregular Price Offer under WEM Rules 2.16C.6(c) and,(d).
+This offer is consistent with WEM Rule 2.16C.6A and would be an Economic Price Offer and would not result in an Irregular Price Offer under WEM Rules 2.16C.6(c) and,(d).

-6.25.2 Coal-fired generator
+5.2 Coal-fired generator

-The efficient costs incurred by a coal-fired generator without market power, which can be incorporated into its Price-Quantity Pair offers, are shown in Table 55Table 5.
+The efficient costs incurred by a coal-fired generator, which can be incorporated into its Price-Quantity Pair offers, are shown in Table 5.